JackBJ23/Topo-GEN/README.md

 ## Synthetic experiments

 To visualize the information captured by the topological regularizers, we provide three proof-of-concept examples.
 In each case, we start with a random point cloud in 2D, and we set their coordinates as learnable parameters, which are updated through gradient descent.
 In each test, we impose a ground truth persistence diagram that captures some topological properties.
-At each training step we compute the bottleneck losses of degrees 0 and 1, which is used to update the coordinates of the point cloud.
-In each case, we see that the topological loss teaches the point cloud to continuously deform and rearrange itself to reach the desired topological properties.
+At each training step we compute the bottleneck losses of degrees 0 and 1, which are used to update the coordinates of the point cloud.

 In the first test (left), we start with 5 clusters, and the ground truth persistence diagram indicates the presence of 3 clusters.
 The point cloud thus deforms itself to reach this goal.

 In the second test (middle), we start with 2 clusters, and the ground truth persistence diagram indicates the presence of 4 clusters.

 In the third test (right), we start with 2 segments, and the ground truth persistence diagram indicates the presence of one circle.

+In each case, we see that the topological loss teaches the point cloud to continuously deform and rearrange itself to reach the desired topological properties.

 <div style="display: flex; justify-content: space-between;">
     <img src="assets/synthetic1_video.gif" width="30%">